wri/theme-wri-us-micro/README.md

-# theme-wri-us-micro
+# United States Topic Pages Subtheme: wri_us_micro
 Subtheme for wri.org based on WRI theme, used for United States topic pages project.

-# never deployed: project was cancelled.
+# Not deployed: complete, but project was cancelled

-# configuration
+# Configuration
 Requires WRI theme, Themekey, Context and Views.

 Pages use "Basic Page" content type and a custom content type "blurbs" with the following additional fields: